How to go to the movies for next to nothing

 How can we all go to the movies for next to nothing?

-Probably my favourite coupon ever.
+Probably my favorite coupon ever.
 General Mills has a regular movie promotion twice a year.
 On the back of select products, it offers different deals.

 Simply follow 3 steps to redeem them: